martini-drinker/wsearch/README.md

 ```
 - from browser DevTools
 ```
-Put JS function code from package.js to the target page console.
+Put function code from package.js to the target page console.
 ```
 ## Basic usage
 ```